isZhiyangWang/3dVis/src/viz.md

 ```
 <div  id="loading" class="fade-in">
 <div class="loadingContent">
-<div class="contentTitle">Viz Sieves - 3D Exploration</div>
+<div class="contentTitle">Vis Sieve - 3D Exploration</div>
 <div class="contentInfo">Vis-sieve is a project that aims to analyze the use of visualizations in academia.
-Here is a 3D Space for you to navigate to explore the vizs used in acadmia and there influence</div>
+Here is a 3D Space for you to navigate to explore the visualizations used in academia.</div>
 <div class="contentInstruction">
 <div class="instructionDetails">
   <ul>
     <li><strong>Map Navigation:</strong> Click on each type of visualization to view that group of images.</li>
     <li><strong>3D Space Interaction:</strong> Use the mouse to move around and scroll to zoom in/out.</li>
     <li><strong>Viewing Details:</strong> Click on an interesting image to see more details.</li>
-    <li><strong>Image Navigation:</strong> After selecting an image, use the navbar below to view the full image, see details, or access related papers.
+    <li><strong>Image Navigation:</strong> After selecting an image, use the navigation space bar below to view the full image, see details, or access related papers.
 You can also use the arrow keys (◄ ►) to navigate.</li>
   </ul>
 </div>
 </div>